Skip to Content

 Are pellet stoves safe to use around children?

 Yes.
-The majority of pellet stove models have the ability to lock the viewing door.
-While it allows you to see the glow, there is no direct contact between people and potential fire when the stove is in operation.
+The majority of pellet stove models can lock the viewing door.
+While it allows you to see the glow, there is no direct contact between people and potential fire when the stove operates.

 Always remember to keep basic fire safety rules in mind.
-When cleaning or filling up the stove, make sure that small kids aren’t close to it!
+Ensure small kids aren’t close to the stove when cleaning or filling it up!
 Accidents can still happen.

 See Related: Best Eco-Friendly Glitter Alternatives